particle-iot/docs/src/content/reference/device-os/firmware.md

 The type of ledger (device-to-cloud or cloud-to-device), as well as the ledger scope (organization, product, or device) is determined when the ledger is created on the cloud side, so it is not specified when you request the ledger.
 You must first create a ledger in the cloud; you cannot create a new ledger using the device-side API.
 The first time a device comes online in a product with a device-specific ledger, a new ledger instance will be created automatically for the device, however.

+Ledger names consist only of lowercase alphanumeric and dash, up to 32 characters, and are unique across all scopes.

 ```cpp
 // PROTOTYPE
 Ledger ledger(const char* name);